rhdunn/english-accents/README.md

    transcriptions that better represent the specified accent.
 An empty cell indicates an unsupported Arpabet phoneme in that accent.

+*  [lexical-sets.csv](lexical-sets.csv) - The Arpabet transcriptions of the
+   different lexical sets for each accent.

 ## License

 Copyright (C) 2017 Reece H. Dunn (Cainteoir Technologies)